minza89/Creative_Wanderer/README.md

 **Overview**

-In today's fast-paced world, we often move through spaces without truly seeing them — most of the time heads down with our phones, thinking about the demands of daily life.
+In today's fast-paced world, we often move through spaces without truly seeing them, most of the time heads down with our phones, thinking about the demands of daily life.
 Creative Wanderer explores how AI might help us reconnect with the spaces we live in by encouraging us to pause, look around, and share our unique experience of wandering.

 **How It Works**